 How long does it take an epidural to “work”?

-Patient request an epidural
+1 – Patient requests an epidural

-Then, within 15-20 minutes of that you should feel fairly numb (but not 100% numb).
+Then, within 15-20 minutes of that you should feel fairly numb (but not 100% numb) from about your bra line through your lower body.

 Most often I tell patients it will be about an hour before they are feeling great.